Creating a Sauna

 Hanging

-Hanging a 75lb door could have been a nightmare, but with some careful prep it went smoothly.
-Having a friend helping for this part was critical!
+Hanging a 75lb door could have been a struggle, but with some careful prep it went smoothly.
+Working with a friend for this part was very helpful.

 Warning